 For the fourth year in a row, Coach Rhatican will coach the Tigers tight ends.
 He previously was the coach of Trinity’s stalwart offensive line.
 In 2013, he served as a student assistant coach for the O-Line.

 He became a Trinity Tiger in 2009, arriving on campus from Plano, Texas, and Dallas Jesuit High School.
-Coach Rhatican anchored the offensive line, receiving All-SCAC honors in 2012.
+Coach Rhatican anchored the offensive line, receiving All-Southern Collegiate Athletic Conference honors in 2012.
 The O-Line helped to lead Trinity to national statistical rankings in the NCAA Division III that year.
 The Tigers scored 349 points (34.9 per game), for a No. 35 ranking.
 In total offense, Trinity ranked 40th nationally with 4,305 total yards (2,531 passing and 1,774 rushing).

 Coach Rhatican was a starting lineman in 2011, when his unit was named the D3football.com Team of the Week.
 The offensive line paved the way for Trinity’s 345 yards rushing and a 62-7 victory over Rhodes.
 It marked the first time Trinity had rushed for more than 300 yards since the 2005 season.
 The five linemen led the Tigers to 524 yards of offense.
-Trinity went on to win the SCAC Championship in 2011, and host an NCAA Playoff game.
-The Tigers completed the campaign with a 10-1 record.
+Trinity went on to win the Southern Collegiate Athletic Conference Championship in 2011, and hosted an NCAA Playoff game.
+The Tigers completed the season with a 10-1 record.